jahschwa/sibyl/README.md

 ## Dependencies

-You'll need the following installed in order to use sibyl:
+REQUIERD: You'll need the following installed in order to use sibyl:

  - [requests][req] - HTTP request and wrapper library - `pip install requests`
  - [dns][dns] - required for requests - `pip install dnspython`

-Most users will also want some optional packages:
+OPTIONAL: Most users will also want some optional packages:

- - [smbc][samba] - python samba bindings - `pip install pysmbc`
+ - [smbc][samba] - samba (not available on Windows) - `pip install pysmbc`
  - [lxml][lxml] - xml and html parsing - `pip install lxml`
  - [JSON-RPC][json] - you have to enable the web server in XBMC (see below)